71 heroes to remember this Memorial Day

 More Than a Decade of Fighting

 These officers all risked their lives to search for survivors and victims’ without regard for their own health and safety as did the responding officers to the initial attacks on that horrific day.
-The toxic smoke that filled the lungs of first responders has taken a significant toll on our brothers so much so that more rescuers have died from related illnesses than those officers that ran towards the danger that fateful morning intending on saving innocent civilians.
+The toxic smoke that filled the lungs of first responders has taken a significant toll on our brothers so much so that more rescuers have died from related illnesses than those officers that ran toward the danger that fateful morning intending on saving innocent civilians.

 One sad element to this story is that it would take more than a decade of tough battles and perseverance from many of the sick officers and advocacy groups to fight the United States Department of Health and Human Services to expand their survivor benefits to include four types of cancers that weren’t previously covered.